-Command ОМС Code Command Name General Description Ε В Section 0x00 Reserved Reserved - 0x01 Set Endpoint ID Assigns an EID to the endpoint at the given physical address Ma Ng Ca 1 Mg 10.3 0x02 Get Endpoint ID Returns the EID presently assigned to an endpoint.
+Command OMC Code Command Name General Description E В Section 0x00 Reserved Reserved 0x01 Set Endpoint ID Assigns an EID to the endpoint at the given physical address Ma Ng Ca 1 Mg 10.3 0x02 Get Endpoint ID Returns the EID presently assigned to an endpoint.
 Also returns information about what type the endpoint is and its level of use of static EIDs.
-Ma Og Ma Og 10.4 0x03 Get Endpoint UUID Retrieves a per-device unique UUID associated with the endpoint Ca 2 Og Ca 2 Og 10.5 0x04 Get MCTP Version Support Lists which versions of the MCTP control protocol are supported on an endpoint Ma Og Ma Og5 10.6 0x05 Get Message Type Support Lists the message types that an endpoint supports Ma Og Ma Og 10.7 0x06 Get Vendor Defined Message Support Used to discover an MCTP endpoint's vendor- specific MCTP extensions and capabilities Oa Og Oa Og 10.8 0x07 Resolve Endpoint ID Used to get the physical address associated with a given EID Na Og Ma Og 10.9 0x08 Allocate Endpoint IDs Used by the bus owner to allocate a pool of EIDs to an MCTP bridge Na Ng Ma 6 Mg 6 10.10 0x09 Routing Information Update Used by the bus owner to extend or update the routing information that is maintained by an MCTP bridge Na Ng Ma 4 Mg 4 10.11 0x0A Get Routing Table Entries Used to request an MCTP bridge to return data corresponding to its present routing table entries Na Og Ma Og 10.12 0x0B Prepare for Endpoint Discovery Used to direct endpoints to clear their "discovered" flags to enable them to respond to the Endpoint Discovery command Ca 3 Ng Ca 3 Cg 3 10.13
+Ma Og Ma Og 10.4 0x03 Get Endpoint UUID Retrieves a per-device unique UUID associated with the endpoint Ca 2 Og Ca 2 Og 10.5 0x04 Get MCTP Version Support Lists which versions of the MCTP control protocol are supported on an endpoint Ma Og Ma Og5 10.6 0x05 Get Message Type Support Lists the message types that an endpoint supports Ma Og Ma Og 10.7 0x06 Get Vendor Defined Message Support Used to discover an MCTP endpoint's vendor- specific MCTP extensions and capabilities Oa Og Oa Og 10.8 0x07 Resolve Endpoint ID Used to get the physical address associated with a given EID Na Og Ma Og 10.9 0x08 Allocate Endpoint IDs Used by the bus owner to allocate a pool of EIDs to an MCTP bridge Na Ng Ma 6 Mg 6 10.10 0x09 Routing Information Update Used by the bus owner to extend or update the routing information that is maintained by an MCTP bridge Oa Og Ma 4 Mg 4 10.11 0x0A Get Routing Table Entries Used to request an MCTP bridge to return data corresponding to its present routing table entries Na Og Ma Og 10.12 0x0B Prepare for Endpoint Discovery Used to direct endpoints to clear their "discovered" flags to enable them to respond to the Endpoint Discovery command Ca 3 Ng Ca 3 Cg 3 10.13

-Command ОМС Code Command Name General Description Е В Section 0x0C Endpoint Discovery Used to discover MCTP-capable devices on a bus, provided that another discovery mechanism is not defined for the particular physical medium Ca 3 Cg 3 Ca 3 Cg 3 10.14 0x0D Discovery Notify Used to notify the bus owner that an MCTP device has become available on the bus Na Cg 3 Ca 3 Cg 3 10.15 0x0E Get Network ID Used to get the MCTP network ID Ca 7 Ca 7 10.15 0x0F Query Hop Used to discover what bridges, if any, are in the path to a given target endpoint and what transmission unit sizes the bridges will pass for a given message type when routing to the target endpoint Na Og Ma Og 10.16 0xF0 - 0xFF Transport Specific This range of control command numbers is reserved for definition by individual MCTP Transport binding specifications.
-Transport-specific commands are intended to be used as needed for setup and configuration of MCTP on a given media.
-A particular transport-specific command number may have different definitions depending on the binding specification.
-Transport-specific commands shall only be addressed to endpoints on the same medium.
-A bridge is allowed to block transport-specific commands from being bridged to different media.
-The general format of transport-specific messages is specified in 10.18. - - 10.17
+Command ОМС Code Command Name General Description E В Section 0x0C Endpoint Discovery Used to discover MCTP-capable devices on a bus, provided that another discovery mechanism is not defined for the particular physical medium Ca 3 Cg 3 Ca 3 Cg 3 10.14 0x0D Discovery Notify Used to notify the bus owner that an MCTP device has become available on the bus Na Cg 3 Ca 3 Cg 3 10.15 0x0E Get Network ID Used to get the MCTP network ID Ca 7 Ca 7 10.16 0x0F Query Hop Used to discover what bridges, if any, are in the path to a given target endpoint and what transmission unit sizes the bridges will pass for a given message type when routing to the target endpoint Na Og Ma Og 10.17 0x10 Resolve UUID Used by endpoints to find another endpoint matching an endpoint that uses a specific UUID.
+Na Og Oa Og 10.18 0xF0 - 0xFF Transport Specific This range of control command numbers is reserved for definition by individual MCTP Transport binding specifications.
+Transport specific commands are intended to be used as needed for setup and configuration of MCTP on a given media.
+A particular transport specific command number many have different definitions depending on the binding specification.
+Transport specific commands shall only be addressed to endpoints on the same medium.
+A bridge is allowed to block transport specific commands from being bridged to different media.
+The general format of Transport specific messages is specified in section 10.17. - - 10.19